rottenpen/blockchain-in-js-zh/README.md

-# Build your own Blockchain in Javascript
+# 用 Javascript 创建我们的区块链

 With all the hype about blockchains and cryptocurrencies, I decided to learn a bit more about it.
 And what better way to learn than to try to build it yourself?
 Below you will find a step-to-step explanation of how a blockchain works and how to build one from their basic principles.
 At every step below, you can check out the equivalent version of the demo at [blockchain-step${N}.nambrot.com](https://blockchain.nambrot.com) with the final version being available at [blockchain.nambrot.com](https://blockchain.nambrot.com) Disclaimer: I took some liberties in some aspects where this blockchain will diverge from reality for pedagogical purposes.

-## Step 1: A chain of blocks?
+## Step 1: 区块里的链？

-To understand how blockchains work, let's start with the name.
-Blockchain?
-A chain of blocks?
+了解区块链的原理之前，我们先从区块里的一条链说起。

 A common misconception is that a blockchain is a single chain of blocks, when in reality, it's more like a tree of blocks.
 So at any given time, there are multiple chains for blocks by pointing to their respective parent.
 The pointing happens via hashes which are calculated based upon the data inside the block (i.e. hash of the parent, transaction data and other important stuff)